 I teach a variety of courses in ancient Mediterranean and medieval European history.
-I am also the coordinator of the Classical Studies minor program and the faculty adviser to the Women's and Men's Ultimate (Frisbee) Clubs -- a sport that I have played for more than 20 years.
+I am also the co-coordinator (with Dan Breen) of the Global Premodern Studies Minor program the faculty adviser to the Women's and Men's Ultimate (Frisbee) Clubs -- a sport that I have played for more than 20 years.

 - Before Europe (100)